Hexicube/Spice-of-Life-Apple-Edition/README.md

 ### Notes
 - SoL: Apple has two places to configure it.
 The client-side configs (like visual options) are in the regular `config` folder and aren't synced between server and client.
 The server-side configs (food groups and such) are stored in a serverconfig folder within each save and synced to the client.
 You can provide default values for these by placing a copy in the `defaultconfigs` folder, i.e. at `defaultconfigs/solapple-server.toml`.
+- Food groups are currently configured as a JSON string as I have no idea how to dynamically read server config files for food groups.